oopsmonk/documentation/getting-started/0.1/tutorials/get-test-tokens.md

 - [Trinity wallet](root://wallets/0.1/trinity/how-to-guides/receive-a-transaction.md)

 :::danger:Important
-If you own IOTA tokens on the Mainnet, we recommend [creating a new seed](../tutorials/create-a-seed.md) to use on the Devnet.
+If you own IOTA tokens on the Mainnet, we recommend [creating a new seed](../tutorials/create-a-seed.md) to use in the Devnet.
 :::

 ---